mostly-ai/mostlyai/README.md

 The default language model is a basic, non-pre-trained LSTM (`LSTMFromScratch-3m`), particularly effective for textual data with limited scope (short lengths, narrow variety) and sufficient training samples.

-Alternatively, any pre-trained SLM available via the Hugging Face Hub, that supports the [AutoModelForCausalLM](https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoModelForCausalLM) class), can be selected to be then fine-tuned on the provided training data.
+Alternatively, any pre-trained language model, that is available via the [Hugging Face Hub](https://huggingface.co/) and that supports the [AutoModelForCausalLM](https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoModelForCausalLM) class, can be selected to be then fine-tuned on the provided training data.
 These models start out already with a general world knowledge, and then adapt to the training data for generating high-fidelity synthetic samples even in sparse data domains.
 The final performance will once again largely depend on the chosen model configurations.

 In either case, a modern GPU is highly recommended when working with language models.